 Section 2.

-There shall be a election committee consisting of three members who volunteer at the regular meeting in February.
+There shall be an election committee consisting of three members who volunteer at the regular meeting in February.
 This election committee shall elect its own chairman immediately following their selection.

 After the February meeting, a note will be sent to the parents stating that the nominations for the next year’s officers will take place at the March meeting.
 Anyone wishing to run for an office will notify the election committee.